 The Bachelor of Science in Professional Studies is a career-focused, degree-completion program that refines student skills and abilities for application in a broad range of professions.
 The accelerated program is designed to provide students with organizational leadership, technical and analytical skills, communication, and professional development skills valued by employers and required in today’s workplace for entry-level management positions.

-The Professional Studies program is offered fully online and is perfect for the busy adult learner with its flexible scheduling and supportive staff.
+The Professional Studies program is offered entirely online and is perfect for the busy adult learner with its flexible scheduling and supportive staff.

 The Human Resource Administration concentration of the Bachelor of Science in Professional Studies degree will help the student cultivate a work environment that steers the organization toward its objective.
 The areas of employee relations, recruitment, staffing, benefits, outsourcing and safety will be explored to improve the work experience for all employees.